mcbeth/campliahonany/faq/index.rst

 - I’m an adult coming to camp.
 Do I need to register?
     Yes, everybody that attends camp even for part of a day will need to register.

+- Do I need a physical to attend camp?
+    Yes, everybody that attends camp will need to complete `the physical forms here <link://slug/required-forms>`_.

 - Can I bring candy, junkfood, soda, etc.?
     Yes, you may, but you must store food where wildlife cannot get to it.
 Additionally, if you bring good chocolate and I see it, you might have to share.